extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 [video](https://www.coursera.org/learn/sql-for-data-science/lecture/KxGPs/unions)

-A `UNION` is used to combine the result-s
+A `UNION` is used to combine the result-set of multiple `SELECT` statements.

+To create a union:

+- each `SELECT` statement must have the same